Theotokos: Reformation

-Calvin rejected calling Mary the "mother of God," saying, "I cannot think such language either right, or becoming, or suitable. ...
+Whilst Calvin believed that Mary was theologically speaking rightly qualified as "the mother of God", he rejected common use of this as a title, saying, "I cannot think such language either right, or becoming, or suitable. ...
 To call the Virgin Mary the mother of God can only serve to confirm the ignorant in their superstitions."

 20th century

 In 1994, Pope John Paul II and Patriarch of the Assyrian Church of the East Mar Dinkha IV signed an ecumenical declaration, mutually recognizing the legitimacy of the titles "Mother of God" and "Mother of Christ."
 The declaration reiterates the Christological formulations of the Council of Chalcedon as a theological expression of the faith shared by both Churches, at the same time respecting the preference of each Church in using these titles in their liturgical life and piety.